aksh98/invadex_workshop/README.md

-# invadex_workshop_on_progress
+# invadex_workshop

-This is just a demo repository to teach basic concepts of git and github.
+This was just a demo repository to teach basic concepts of git and github.